bgroff/kala-app/docs/user/permissions.rst

 ++++++++++++

 Editing your own profile is the same process as editing other users profile (if you are an administrator).
-If you click the dropdown in the top right corner of the screen, and click on the "Your Profile" link, you will be taken to your profile.
+If you click the drop-down in the top right corner of the screen, and click on the "Your Profile" link, you will be taken to your profile.
 Change the information that needs to be updated and then click the "Update details" button.